MayamaTakeshi/learning-mrcp/README.md

 The MRCP communication is initiated using a SIP INVITE transaction which negotiates the audio stream (RTP) to be used to send or receive audio to/from the server and also obtains an MRCP channel-identifier to open a TCP connection to the server to exchange MRCP messages.

-Here sample messages exchanges between a client and a server app:
+Here are sample messages exchanged between a client and a server app:

 The client sends and INVITE like this to the server: